 Resource use efficiency of rice

-The table 6, present the Cobb-Douglas production function analysis of rice production across different irrigation situations; assured irrigation, protective irrigation, and rainfed agriculture reveals significant insights into the resource use efficiency of various inputs.
+The table 6, present the Cobb-Douglas production function analysis of rice production across different irrigation situations; assured irrigation, protective irrigation, and rainfed farming reveals significant insights into the resource use efficiency of various inputs.

-Across all irrigation condition, the models fit well statistically, as indicated by high R-squared values of 0.80 in assured and rainfed agriculture, and 0.82 in protective irrigation.
+Across all irrigation condition, the models fit well statistically, as indicated by high R-squared values of 0.80 in assured and rainfed farming, and 0.82 in protective irrigation.
 This means that approximately 80 to 82 percent of the variation in rice output was explained by the input variables included in the model, that suggested a strong explanatory power of the regression.
 In terms of the intercept, all irrigation condition report highly significant and positive constant terms.
 This implies that even at minimal or zero levels of input use, there was a positive base level of rice output, possibly reflecting natural productivity or fixed factors such as land quality.

 Looking at individual inputs, seed use shows negative coefficients in all irrigation condition and it was statistically non-significant, indicating that seed input does not contribute positively to rice yield and may be used inefficiently.
 The most negative effect was seen in assured irrigation with a coefficient of -0.17, which was close to being statistically significant.
 This result could imply over-seeding or suboptimal seed management practices.
 Labour input appears to have no meaningful effect on rice output across all irrigation systems.
 Its coefficients are near zero and statistically insignificant.
 This suggests that additional labour does not increase productivity, perhaps due to the already sufficient labour force or inefficient labour allocation.